-Kajabi is an online course selling platform that enables users to sell and market their online courses in one place.
+Kajabi is a platform for selling online courses that gives a set of tools for users to sell and market their online courses in one place.
 The platform touts itself as a place to integrate subscriptions, courses, and other digital products in one place, and it’s known for its strong marketing tools.

-- Robust customization.
 Kajabi has a pretty powerful website builder that lets you create landing pages and product pages without a bunch of coding know-how.
-And as we mentioned above, the platform also lets users bring together every part of their digital business—from courses to subscriptions—in one place.
-It’s the complex marketing funnels that really make Kajabi shine, although whether they’re worth the high cost is debatable (below)
+As we mentioned above, the platform also lets users bring together every part of their digital business—from courses to subscriptions—in one place.
+Kajabi’s greatest strength is its complex marketing funnels for selling courses.

 Best for exposure for creatives